signalbotics/vision-core/README.md

 ### Installing Vision Core SDK

+Vision Core SDK is now modular, allowing you to install only the components you need.
+The following packages are available:

+- **vision-core-common**: Common utilities and configurations used by all modules
+- **vision-core-detect**: Object detection module with OpenCV, OpenVINO, and TensorRT backends
+- **vision-core-segment**: High-performance image segmentation module
+- **vision-core-depth**: Depth estimation module (both mono and stereo capabilities)
+- **vision-core**: Meta package that installs all modules

+Each module package automatically installs the common package as a dependency.

 To install Vision Core SDK via APT, follow these steps:

 1. **Add the APT repository**: